msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 #### Redis

 All designs except for (1) have databases that require you to go through the API to access it.
-Additionally I intend to keep the database and their API on the same machine.
-With these requirements the benefits of redis became greatly diminished.
-If I find I have queries taking a long time or load concerns on my database I will reconsider redis in the future.
+Additionally, I intend to keep the database and their API on the same machine.
+With these requirements the benefits of Redis became greatly diminished.
+If I find I have queries taking a long time or load concerns on my database I will reconsider Redis in the future.

 ### Design Conclusion

 After reviewing pros and cons of each design and then comparing them to my principles a clear winner stands out.
 I am going to go ahead with microservices with isolated databases, bus (Pub/Sub), and SignalR.
-The durableness of the design, ability to maintain, and flexibility it brings are worth increased responses times, complexity, additional work and hosting costs.
+The durability of the design, ability to maintain, and flexibility it brings are worth increased responses times, complexity, additional work and hosting costs.

 ## SOLID

 SOLID helps keep applications maintainable and testable.
 These traits fit very well with my principles.

-In implementation detail of SOLID that needs consideration is dependency inversion.
+An implementation detail of SOLID that needs consideration is dependency inversion.
 This dictates that dependencies should depend upon abstractions instead of concrete classes.
 This brings the benefits of classes being extensible and testable.
 To solve for this generally factories or dependency injection are used.

 Factories are methods that generate in instance of a class.
 Dependency injection (DI) uses configuration, and injects the dependency where you need them.
 In reality DI injects them in more places then where you ask for your dependency but only as needed.